73VW/Publishing-to-PyPI-with-pbr-and-Travis/README.rst

 `Setup.cfg`
 -----------

-As you can see in the `setup.cfg`_ file included in this repository, the syntax not more complicated than the last file.
+As you can see in the `config setup`_ file included in this repository, the syntax not more complicated than the last file.

 Let's go through every section together.